-Nottingham is one of the leading departments of its kind in the UK and enjoys an international reputation for excellence in research and teaching.
+As one of the leading theological departments in the UK we enjoy an international reputation for excellence in research and teaching.

 We offer a range of stimulating courses reflecting academic expertise in areas including philosophy of religion and ethics, Christian theology and culture, biblical studies, religious history, Islam and Judaism.